sjml/dungen/docs/notes.md

 * in-game console
 * HLVM exceptions (C + Lua invoking)
 * pull sim settings and other stuff out into config file that Lua pulls in
-* let regions label themselves too (position in center of set based on farthest X and Y)
 * specify (and store) random seed
 * let outlines specify inner/outer/center
 * Linux build